-Bringing this back to music, Simply Music® songs and pieces are played on the piano initially forming easily understandable patterns, called musical sentences.
+Bringing this back to learning the piano, Simply Music® songs and pieces are played on the piano initially forming easily understandable patterns, called musical sentences.
 Combining these musical sentences together creates pieces and songs.
 The specially selected Simply Music® repertoire (pop, classical, blues, etc) allows the teacher to seamlessly plant seeds of education into the songs along the way.
 Students practice the piano at home by playing the repertoire and the songs grow stronger.
 Muscle-memory is developed in the hands automatically through practice.
 Connections form.
 This training leads to reading the complexities of music successfully.
 The very process itself makes learning to play the piano more understandable, fun, and motivating.
 Reading music -in Simply Music®- is then systematically taught when the student is developmentally really ready for it.

 The Language/Simply Music® comparison:

 Sounds / Vocabulary / Speaking in Patterns / Reading = ENGLISH LANGUAGE